Hiveswap: Development

 On December 26, 2015, updates were posted on the project's Kickstarter page stating that the game was going to be using a 2D system rather than using the 3D graphics shown in the teaser trailer, asset reel, and other footage.
 It is stated that this is "to make things a little more cost-efficient, and more rapidly producible over the full span of the series".

 On October 6, 2016, a teaser trailer was released showcasing the game's changes to the 2D system and other various elements of the game, including combat and interactive objects.
 A release date for the first act was set to January 2017, but was delayed for a non-specific number of weeks.
 The game was greenlit on Steam on December 15, 2016, and showcased a number of in-game screenshots.
 On April 13, 2017 (Homestuck's 8th anniversary), another trailer for the game was released, this time showing parts of Alternia as well as more gameplay.

-On September 14, 2017, Act 1 of Hiveswap was released for Windows and Mac.
-A patch added Linux support on October 16, 2017.

-Promotion for Act 2 includes the "Troll Call," a feature of troll characters slated to appear in the installment, and the "Extended Zodiac", a feature of 288 symbols, including the original astrological signs as used by Homestuck characters, as well as symbols used by Hiveswap characters, complemented by a personality quiz to determine the quiz taker's Extended Zodiac sign.
+Promotion for Act 2 includes the "Troll Call", a feature of troll characters slated to appear in the installment, and the "Extended Zodiac", a feature of 288 symbols, including the original astrological signs as used by Homestuck characters, as well as symbols used by Hiveswap characters, complemented by a personality quiz to determine the quiz taker's Extended Zodiac sign.
 The characters from the Troll Call were later featured in a spinoff video game called Hiveswap Friendship Simulator.
 Starting on September 4, 2019, a sequel to Hiveswap Friendship Simulator called Pesterquest began.
 The story picks up where Hiveswap Friendship Simulator ended and it follows MSPA Reader (the playable character) as they interact with the kids and the trolls from the original webcomic Homestuck, such as John Egbert and Karkat Vantas.

-On October 31, 2019, the first teaser trailer for Hiveswap: Act 2 was unveiled, with a targeted release date in 2020.

 On October 25, 2020, another teaser was released revealing that Hiveswap: Act 2 would be released in November 2020.
-Three weeks after that, on November 16, 2020, a gameplay trailer was livestreamed revealing a release date of November 25, 2020.
+Three weeks after that, on November 16, 2020, a gameplay trailer was livestreamed revealing the release date of November 25, 2020.
+The game would be released to controversy due to lacking credits upon release.
+The official Twitter account @homestuckteam would claim the reasoning to be the prevention of targeted harassment against those who worked on the game, and members of the hiveswap team would reply claiming they were not consulted before the decision was made.
+Hiveswap: Act 2 would later be silently patched with credits on November 28.

+The development of Hiveswap: Act 3 would be revealed on July 16, 2022, during a presentation at the Homestuck convention SAHCon.
+Two years later on July 20, 2024, another presentation was held at SAHCon, with commentary and a fan Q&A with producer Jonaya Riley, composer James Roach, and artist Kim Quach.